oracle/truffleruby/doc/user/truffleruby-additions.md

 `Truffle.graal?` reports if the Graal compiler is available and will be used.

-`Truffle.aot?` reports if TruffleRuby has been ahead-of-time compiled.
+`Truffle.native?` reports if TruffleRuby has been ahead-of-time compiled.
 In practice this implies that the SubstrateVM is being used.

 ## Polyglot interoperability